Gain Therapeutics Appoints C. Evan Ballantyne as Chief Financial Officer

-/EIN News/ -- BETHESDA, Md., April 12, 2023 (GLOBE NEWSWIRE) -- Gain Therapeutics, Inc. (Nasdaq: GANX) (“Gain”, or the “Company”), a biotechnology company leading the discovery and development of allosteric small molecule therapies, today announced the appointment of C. Evan Ballantyne as the Company’s Chief Financial Officer, effective immediately.
+BETHESDA, Md., April 12, 2023 (GLOBE NEWSWIRE) -- Gain Therapeutics, Inc. GANX ("Gain", or the "Company"), a biotechnology company leading the discovery and development of allosteric small molecule therapies, today announced the appointment of C. Evan Ballantyne as the Company's Chief Financial Officer, effective immediately.
 Mr. Ballantyne succeeds Salvatore Calabrese, who is expected to remain employed by the Company for a reasonable transition period to enable an orderly transition of duties.

 "I am thrilled to be joining the Gain team at this exciting time in the Company's development," said Mr. Ballantyne, Chief Financial Officer.
 "Gain's lead program with disease-modifying potential in GBA1 Parkinson's disease, which will be entering the clinic this year, as well as its research pipeline in metabolic disorders and oncology offer substantial opportunities generate value for patients and other stake holders.
 I also look forward to helping Gain maximize the potential of the SEE-Tx® drug discovery platform, which transforms drug discovery by enabling the identification of novel allosteric small molecule therapeutics across the full spectrum of therapeutic areas."